 The Field Robot Becomes the Farm Manager

 Precision agriculture promises fewer wasted inputs and smarter machines.
-The deeper shift is managerial: the field becomes a data environment where crops, weeds, soil, weather, equipment, labor, and repair are routed through models.
+The deeper shift is managerial: the field becomes a data environment where crops, weeds, soil, weather, equipment, labor, safety, repair, and compliance are routed through models.

 The Field Learns to Speak Machine